01_pistesDisponibles

 Energy transition: there is still a lot of unexploited potential

-Can the energy transition succeed?
+Can the energy transition succeed ?

-Olivier Sala, Vice-Chairman of ENGIE Group, in charge of research and innovation and Jordi Badosa, Technical director of the interdisciplinary Energy4Climate centre in the Dynamic Meteorology Laboratory (LMD) at Ecole Polytechnique (IP Paris)
+with Olivier Sala, Vice-Chairman of ENGIE Group, in charge of research and innovation and Jordi Badosa, Technical director of the interdisciplinary Energy4Climate centre in the Dynamic Meteorology Laboratory (LMD) at Ecole Polytechnique (IP Paris)

 On October 18th, 2023 |